yzfun/specifications/bip70-payment-token-protocol/SPECIFICATION.md

 }
 ```

-In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) procedure, the keyserver generates a token string using the following process:
+In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) procedure, the server generates a token string using the following process:

 1. Extract the `merchant_data` from the `Payment` message.
 2. Perform HMAC SHA256 with a private secret to yield the raw token.